opencypher/cypherdb/src/content/docs/cypher/difference.md

 ## Indexes and Constraints

-Kuzu does not currently support manually creating indexes or constraints on custom properties.
+CypherDB does not currently support manually creating indexes or constraints on custom properties.
-Instead, Kuzu creates a primary key index (which also guarantees non-null and uniqueness) the user-specified primary key column of a node table.
+Instead, CypherDB creates a primary key index (which also guarantees non-null and uniqueness) the user-specified primary key column of a node table.